 KCPL and UCU have agreed that the Maxim Board will have the following committees: an Executive Committee, a Nominating and Compensation Committee, an Audit Committee and a Nuclear Oversight Committee.
 The Executive Committee will consist of six members, three of whom (including the chair of such committee) will be designated by KCPL and three of whom will be designated by UCU.
-The remaining committees will each consist of five members with KCPL and UCU each selecting two members and the fifth member, being in each case the chair of the committee, selected, in the case of the Nuclear Oversight Committee, by KCPL and, in the case of the Nominating and Compensation Committee and the Audit Committee, by UCU.
+The remaining committees will each consist of five members with KCPL and UCU each selecting two members and the fifth member, being in each case the chair of the committee, selected, in the case of the Nuclear Oversight Committee, by KCPL and the Committee, by UCU.